Nathan Katz (professor): Education and career

-Awards, Grants and Honors
+Awards and honors

 Katz has been awarded four Fulbright grants for research and teaching in India and Sri Lanka, and was able to accept two.

 His book, Who Are the Jews of India?, was a Finalist for the 2000 National Jewish Book Award and won the 2004 Vak Devi Saraswati Saman Award from India.
 His co-authored book, The Last Jews of Cochin (1993), was a Nota Bene selection of the Chronicle of Higher Education.

 He won the President's Award for Achievement and Excellence, FIU's highest internal honor, in 2001, as well as FIU Faculty Senate Awards for Research (2005) and Service (2001).
 He was also named “Scholar of the Year” by the University of South Florida in 1990.

 He won a statewide award for teaching excellence in 1994, and has been named a “Master Teacher” an unprecedented thirteen times by the Florida Center for Teachers of the Florida Humanities Council.
 He was appointed Kauffman Professor in Global Entrepreneurship at FIU for the 2009–10 academic year.
-He has also won more than a dozen service awards from a variety of religious, cultural and civic organizations.

-Katz has lectured at major universities around the world, including Harvard, Columbia, Brown, Penn State, Oxford, Vienna, Salzburg, Hebrew University, Jawaharlal Nehru University, the Royal Nepal Academy, Jerusalem Center for Public Affairs, Wonkwang University, Korea, SUNY Stony Brook, Saskatchewan, Trinity, Amherst, Pittsburgh, University of Kansas, Alabama, Yeshiva, The National Humanities Center in North Carolina, University of Florida, UC-Santa Barbara, Wesleyan, Haifa University, University of Toronto, UCLA, Duke, Southern Methodist, Manhattan College, California State-Long Beach, UCLA, Wesleyan University, Chulalongkorn in Bangkok, William & Mary, Peradeniya in Sri Lanka, Haifa University, Devi Ahilya University in Indore, Jain Vishwa Bharati University in Rajasthan, Sivananda Yoga Ashram Resort Bahamas, the Jerusalem Center for Public Affaira, and the Van Leer Jerusalem Institute, Post-Graduate Institute of Pali and Buddhist Studies of Sri Lanka, Vanderbilt Univ., International Islamic Univ., Pakistan.